quixio/quix-streams/docs/producer.md

 Quix Streams is a streaming processing library.
 To process the streaming data, the data first needs to be produced to the Kafka topic.

-Below we will cover how you can use `Producer` class to send data to Kafka topics.
+Below we will cover how you can use `Producer` class to produce data to Kafka topics.

 ## Step 1.
 Create an Application
 To start working with Quix Streams, you first need to create an [`Application`](https://quix.io/docs/quix-streams/v2-0-latest/api-reference/application.html#application) object.